He Kiwi PyCon koutou | You are Kiwi PyCon

 If you need a fresh mask, we have them at the registration desk in the atrium.

-If you are testing positive to COVID-19 or are displaying symptoms of Illness we will provide a refund of your ticket at a rate pro-rata’d to the days you were not able to attend.
+We will provide a refund of your ticket at a rate prorated to the number of full days you were not able to attend.

-Kiwi PyCon does not have any hybrid, remote attendance or live streaming facilities this year but you will be able to catch all of the talks on our YouTube channel after the conference.
+Kiwi PyCon does not have any hybrid, remote attendance or live streaming facilities this year, but you will be able to catch all of the talks on our YouTube channel after the conference and participate in our community Slack.

 Significant parts of this policy are borrowed from our PyCon AU friends (https://2023.pycon.org.au/safety/covid/).